What Is The Difference Between POC, Prototype and MVP in Product Development?

 Minimum Viable Product (MVP)

 A Minimum Viable Product (MVP) involves the minimum amount of work and the least functionality required to take the product to market.
 MVPs are completed to either check audience response or simply check your assumptions.
 They are often created in order to launch quickly and generate the user feedback needed to perfect the project.
 In other words, an MVP has just enough features to satisfy early customers.
+We covered the basic information on MVP development in our blogpost: Why and how you should build a Minimum Viable Product (MVP)

 The Minimum Viable Product stage works like this: you produce a product to offer to customers (the MVP), then you observe their behaviour to see what people do with it and how they use it in real life.
 It is much more reliable to generate feedback from an MVP than by simply asking someone what they would do with a product they can't see or touch.
 MVPs allow you to test out your ideas with real users.
 They also allow you to get a good understanding of people's interest in the product without spending the time, effort and money to fully develop it.